akamai/cli-sandbox/README.md

-  help [command]                                                Displays help information for the given command. install                                                       Downloads and installs the Sandbox Client software. list|ls [options]                                             Lists sandboxes that you have managed locally. show [sandbox-identifier]                                     Provides details about a sandbox. rules [sandbox-identifier]                                    Shows rule tree for sandbox. use <sandbox-identifier>                                      Sets the identified sandbox as currently active. delete [options] <sandbox-id>                                 Deletes the sandbox. update-property [options] <sandbox-id> <sandbox-property-id>  Updates a sandbox-property. update [options] [sandbox-identifier]                         Updates a sandbox. clone [options] <sandbox-identifier>                          Creates a replica of a given sandbox. create [options]                                              Creates a new sandbox start [options]                                               Starts the sandbox client. add-property [options] [sandbox-identifier]                   Add a property to a sandbox sync-sandbox [options] <jwtToken>                             Sync down a remote sandbox to the local system add-edgeworker <edgeworker-id> <edgeworker-tarball>           Add edgeworker to the currently active sandbox.
-The edgeworker-id must be an
+  help [command]                                                Displays help information for the given command. install                                                       Downloads and installs the Sandbox Client software. list|ls [options]                                             Lists sandboxes that you have managed locally. show [sandbox-identifier]                                     Provides details about a sandbox and the JWT expiration date. rules [sandbox-identifier]                                    Shows rule tree for sandbox. use <sandbox-identifier>                                      Sets the identified sandbox as currently active. delete [options] <sandbox-id>                                 Deletes the sandbox. update-property [options] <sandbox-id> <sandbox-property-id>  Updates a sandbox-property. update [options] [sandbox-identifier]                         Updates a sandbox. clone [options] <sandbox-identifier>                          Creates a replica of a given sandbox. create [options]                                              Creates a new sandbox. start [options]                                               Starts the sandbox client. add-property [options] [sandbox-identifier]                   Add a property to a sandbox. sync-sandbox [options] <JWT>                                  Sync down a remote sandbox to the local system. rotate-jwt [sandbox-identifier]                               Rotate Json Web Token for sandbox. add-edgeworker <edgeworker-id> <edgeworker-tarball>           Add edgeworker to the currently active sandbox.
+The edgeworker-id must be an unsigned integer. update-edgeworker <edgeworker-id> <edgeworker-tarball>        Update edgeworker to the currently active sandbox. download-edgeworker <edgeworker-id>                           Download edgeworker for the currently active sandbox. delete-edgeworker [options] <edgeworker-id>                   Delete edgeworker for the currently active sandbox.
-                                                                unsigned integer.
-  update-edgeworker <edgeworker-id> <edgeworker-tarball>        Update edgeworker to the currently active sandbox download-edgeworker <edgeworker-id>                           Download edgeworker for the currently active sandbox delete-edgeworker [options] <edgeworker-id>                   Delete edgeworker for the currently active sandbox

 ```

 ### Create Command